 “Oh, over by Riverside.
 You know where Forest Falls is out on the far end of Baseline?”

 “Sort of—I think we went to the snow there once when I was little.”

-For some reason that tired question, usually so annoying, felt different this time.
+For some reason that tired question sounded different this time.
+“Six feet four and a quarter, and, no, I don’t play basketball,” she said, still smiling.
 It felt good to be telling him something personal.
-“Six feet four and a quarter, and, no, I don’t play basketball,” she said, still smiling.

 “OK, I’m six-two, and I do play the guitar,” he said, nodding his head at the fairness of their official exchange of particulars.